edunham/site/2016/05/05/paths_into_devops.rst

 appear on your LinkedIn profile wherever appropriate.
 A complete LinkedIn profile for even a relatively new DevOps engineer draws a surprising number of recruiters for DevOps-related roles.
-If you're just starting out in the field, I'd recommend expressing interst in *every* opportunity that you're contacted about, progressing to at least a phone interview if possible, and getting all the feedback you can about your performance afterwards.
+If you're just starting out in the field, I'd recommend expressing interest in *every* opportunity that you're contacted about, progressing to at least a phone interview if possible, and getting all the feedback you can about your performance afterwards.
 It's especially important to **interview at companies that you can't see yourself enjoying a job